-The cognition and perception training area is guided by the philosophy that understanding a specific cognitive process requires an understanding of how it interacts with other cognitive processes.
-The area pursues empirical rigor and theoretical development, so its research is theory driven and data tested.
+The cognition training area is guided by the philosophy that understanding cognitive processes requires an understanding of how they develop and interact with other cognitive processes.
+In this pursuit, the area strives for empirical and theoretical rigor.

-Research programs of the area's laboratories overlap with each other, and most content areas are studied by multiple laboratories and with multiple methodologies.
-Areas of strength include categorization, computational modeling, cognitive control, language and language learning, learning and memory, visual cognition, attention, and working memory.
+The area's laboratories have overlapping research domains, so most topics are studied by multiple laboratories with multiple methodologies.
+Areas of strength include categorization, computational modeling, cognitive control, cognitive development, language and language learning, learning and memory, visual cognition, attention, and working memory.

 The application deadline is December 1.
 For all materials to be on file by that date, applicants should take the Graduate Record Examination (GRE) General Test in October, and no later than November.
 The subject test in psychology is not required.
 Applications may be submitted any time but are considered only once each year—between December 1 and February 1—for admission the following fall.
 Admission decisions are based on a composite consideration of prior academic and research performance; letters of reference; scores on the verbal, quantitative, and analytic writing sections of the GRE General Test; and the applicant's statement about background and purpose.
 Admission materials are reviewed initially by faculty members in the applicant's primary training area.

 An undergraduate major in psychology—including a laboratory course in experimental psychology, a course in statistics, and additional work in the natural sciences and in mathematics—is desirable but not required.
 Students who have not had such a background but are strongly qualified on other grounds may be admitted.
-They are expected to remedy deficiencies through special course work or independent study before embarking on the regular graduate program.
+They may be asked to remedy deficiencies in background work with certain courses or independent study before embarking on the regular graduate program.